Riverbend Park has outstanding kayaking on the Loxahatchee and scenic bike trails

 We visited Riverbend twice recently — once with our canoe, once with our bicycles.
 The best paddling option is covered in this post about the Loxahatchee.
 That paddle down the Loxahatchee hasn’t changed in decades, which is good, because it is just about perfect.

 What’s new at Riverbend Park, though, is the extensive trail system.
 The entire 680 acres of Riverbend Park is criss-crossed with hard-packed shell trails designed to be shared by hikers and bicyclists.
-(While not paved, the trail surface was fine for even our skinny-tire bike.)
+(While not paved, the trail surface was fine for our skinny-tire bikes.)

 The trails are so entwined, in fact, that it drove us a little batty trying to follow where we were on the detailed park trail map.
 Our advice: Give up and just enjoy the scenery.
 You can’t get lost and the worst that can happen is you’ll cover the same trail multiple times.